Some notes on this section

 Running Apps Script from VBA

 I have talked about data abstraction extensively on this site, meaning separating the physical data location from the data itself so that procedures are not aware of where the data is coming from, or even that it originated in Excel.
-This approach will serve us well, since it means that if we simply change the Data Manipulation Classes to understand about the Google Apps Data structures, the bulk of the logic will remain intact, even if they do have to be translated.
+This approach will serve us well since it means that if we simply change the Data Manipulation Classes to understand about the Google Apps Data structures, the bulk of the logic will remain intact, even if they do have to be translated.

 If a regular visitor to this site or the associated blog, you will know that many main functions are executed in one or a just a few lines of code, and generally speaking these avoid addressing specific Excel capabilities through data abstraction.
-Once the underlying libraries and classes are ported to Google Apps, it will be a simple job to port most of the Excel procedures on this site.
+Once the underlying libraries and classes are ported to Google Apps, it will then be a simple job to port most of the Excel procedures on this site.